aat-sentinel/AAT-lite-HD-case/README.md

 - HDMI Male to HDMI Male mini 3m (for goggles)
 - HDZERO RX and suitable antennas

+Uses some 3D STL from standard Sentinel tracker

 Caution:
-This was designed purely to meet a design spec which is focussed more on aesthetics than usability!
+- This was designed purely to meet a design spec which is focussed more on aesthetics than usability!
-This requires TBS (or other) CRSF sent to tracker over WiFi (See sentinel mavlink manual):
+- This requires TBS (or other) CRSF sent to tracker over WiFi (See sentinel mavlink manual):